 While it is most likely you feel safe at home, that feeling may not extend too far from your front door.
-A recent Gallup poll shows that around four in 10 adults in the US say there is an area within a mile of where they live where they would be afraid to walk alone at night.
+A Gallup poll shows that around four in 10 adults in the US say there is an area within a mile of where they live where they would be afraid to walk alone at night.

 This applies even more to women.
 The poll shows that nearly half of all women, 45%, said they do not feel safe walking alone at night, along with 27% of men.
 Though substantial, this 18-percentage-point “safety gap” between the genders is in line with historical trends, and larger gulfs have been measured in the past.

 Thankfully, there is an increasing number of wearables and gadgets that make it easy to call for help.
-Although we’ve had panic buttons for a while, its only recently though that they have become smaller, wearable and more discreet.
+Although we’ve had panic buttons for a while, its only recently though that they have become smaller, smarter, wearable and more discreet.

 Some of these are predominantly marketed towards women, but others are unisex in design so could be used by men as well.
 After all, statistics show that victims of public crime are overwhelmingly young adult males although the lack of crime reporting makes it difficult to get accurate numbers.